 - Teachers have a secure understanding of the starting points, progress and context of each child from observations made within the lesson. - Marking must identify successes and errors in pupils work.
-Ticks will indicate success and a yellow/green dot will indicate errors.
+Ticks will indicate success and a green dot will indicate errors.
 Teachers may underline specifically and comment where a child has made an error if necessary by asking a targeted question to be responded to.
-This will be completed in a green pen. - Misconceptions, whenever possible, should be addressed within the same lesson.
+This will be completed in a green pen. - Helicopter marking within the lesson should be done by the teacher or teaching assistant as best practice. - Misconceptions, whenever possible, should be addressed within the same lesson.
 A question mark should be written where teachers ask pupils a question, this should then be actioned immediately by the pupil in purple pen.
-If misconceptions are identified this will determine what will be taught the following day and any interventions (fix its) or pre-teach sessions that will need to be completed before the lesson.
-These will be evidenced in the maths journals with a maths intervention sticker. - Children should be encouraged to self-assess where possible and mark or note in purple pen, particularly within fluency problems as these are repeated frequently across the year. - Children will take responsibility for indicating if they have used concrete manipulatives to complete their work by noting an R in their books. - Teachers will take responsibility for indicating if the work has been supported using the codes T (teacher support) or TA (Teaching Assistant support) where necessary. - All marking will be completed before the next lesson.
+If misconceptions are identified this will determine what will be taught the following day and any interventions (fix its) or pre-teach sessions that will need to be completed before the next lesson.
+These will be evidenced in the maths books with a maths intervention sticker. - Children should be encouraged to self-assess where possible and mark or note in purple pen, particularly within fluency problems as these are repeated frequently across the year. - Children will take responsibility for indicating if they have used concrete manipulatives to complete their work by noting an R in their books. - Teachers will take responsibility for indicating if the work has been supported using the codes T (teacher support) or TA (Teaching Assistant support) where necessary. - All marking will be completed before the next lesson.